MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ## Risk score
 The circle with a number next to all of the site icons is the correlating risk score for the site.
 Risk scores are ranked on a scale from 0-99.
 These risk levels are calculated by averaging all the latent weather risks for a given site and factoring in any current weather risks as needed.
 A risk score can be classified as low, medium, or high.
 Low risk scores are displayed in green and represent risk scores 0-33.
 Medium risk scores are displayed as orange and represent risk scores 34-66.
 High risk score are displayed as red and represent risk scores 67-99.

+## Live alerts
+Red circles on the map represent areas containing sites which may be impacted by real time event.
+Currently real time risk shown are weather risks such as ongoing natural catastrophes.
+Clicking on a circle will pull up a sidebar on the left hand side with a list containing live alerts.

 ![supply chain map with a list of sites containing their risk score](/articles/media/supply-chain-map.PNG)

 # Map views
 The dropdown menu in the top right corner will display various types of latent risk overlaid on the map.
 Initially the view will be set to a default state where no latent risks will be overlaid.
+The following latent weather risks can be viewed on the map page:
+- River flood
+- High winds
+- Hailstorm
+- Seismic
+- Tornado
+- Lightning
+- Ash thickness
+- Subsidence
+- Storm surge

 ## Filters
 Filters are provided to help you focus on different aspects of your supply chain.
 Selecting the "Filter button" in the top right corner will cause a sidebar with the options to filter by.
 Currently filters will be provided for facility type and vendor visibility for tier 1- 5+.
 By default vendor visibility will be set to all uploaded vendors regardless of tiers.